backstage/backstage/plugins/catalog-import/api-report.md

 // Warnings were encountered during analysis:
 //
 // src/api/CatalogImportApi.d.ts:25:5 - (ae-forgotten-export) The symbol "PartialEntity" needs to be exported by the entry point index.d.ts
+// src/components/useImportState.d.ts:21:5 - (ae-forgotten-export) The symbol "NewLocations" needs to be exported by the entry point index.d.ts
 ```